tuxninja/runner/README.md

     ➜  bin git:(master) ✗

 ###### Hosts file
-- The current version requires that you load your hosts into a file, one host per line under ~/.runner/hosts/hosts-all
+- Runner currently requires that you load your hosts into a file, one host per line under ~/.runner/hosts/hosts-all
-- You can also add custom host files here and used -f to use a custom hosts file with Runner.
+- You may create as many host files as you like and use -hf to supply a custom hosts file